-Caffeine is, surprisingly, the most consumed drug in the world.
-From statistics, about 100 million Americans consume at least one cup of coffee per day, and this is quite significant.
-Americans and people all around the world love their caffeine fix, be it from coffee or energy drinks and sodas, and if they skip that regular cup of coffee or glass of soda that they usually take, experts warn that they might start to experience symptoms of caffeine withdrawal.
+Caffeine is, surprisingly, the most consumed substance in the world.
+From statistics, about 100 million Americans consume at least one coffee cup per day, which is quite significant.
+Americans and people worldwide love their caffeine fix, be it from coffee, energy drinks, sodas, or drinks that combine caffeine and alcohol (no longer available in the United States).
+If they skip that regular cup of coffee or glass of soda that they usually take, experts warn that they might start to experience symptoms of caffeine withdrawal.

-Neuropharmacologists call caffeine a drug that acts as a mild stimulant that blocks receptors in the brain that can dilate blood vessels, causing headaches and other symptoms.
-It is possible to become dependent on caffeine after just a week or two of continued use.
-One shouldn’t be surprised if the symptoms start manifesting almost immediately after quitting.
-Caffeine stimulates the release of stress hormones and adrenaline, which give one that energy boost but this surge of energy doesn’t last very long, and a person eventually crash and seek out more caffeine afterward.
-Therein lies the problem as this continued dependence on caffeine wears down the adrenal glands.
+Neuropharmacologists call it a drug that acts as a mild stimulant.
+It blocks receptors in the brain.
+Because the relationship between coffee and blood pressure is well known, we know that it can dilate blood vessels, causing caffeine withdrawal headache, and other symptoms.
+It is possible to become dependent on this substance after just a week or two of continued use.
+One shouldn’t be surprised if the symptoms start manifesting almost immediately after quitting caffeine.

-When one does finally decide to quit caffeine, the withdrawal symptoms can start anywhere from 12 to 20 hours after the last cup of coffee and can peak at 2 days and will probably go on for as long as a week.
-It is recommended that a person weans oneself off caffeine gradually by reducing the quantity consumed little by little.
+When one finally decides to quit this drug, the symptoms of caffeine withdrawal can start anywhere from 12 to 20 hours after the last cup of coffee due to the relatively short caffeine half-life.
+It can peak at two days and will probably go on for as long as a week.
+It’s recommended that a person weans off the drug gradually by reducing the quantity consumed little by little.
 This makes it a bit easier to cope with withdrawal.
-Withdrawal symptoms aren’t specific or constant, and they vary from person to person depending on their physiology and quantity of caffeine they’ve been consuming.
-However, there are common symptoms that one can expect when tries to quit caffeine.
-Some of them include:
+Caffeine withdrawal symptoms aren’t specific or constant, and they vary from person to person depending on their physiology and the quantity they’ve been consuming.
+However, there are common symptoms that one can expect when trying to quit.

 Fatigue and Sleepiness

-Little wonder this is a symptom of withdrawal.
-When the body is already dependent on caffeine, and a person needs coffee or soda to give that instant fix of energy, it becomes difficult to be as active as before stopping.
-One will experience lower energy levels physically and psychologically, and this will tempt a person to go back to caffeine.
+When the body is already dependent, and a person needs coffee or soda to give that instant fix of energy, it becomes difficult to be as active as before stopping.
+One will experience lower energy levels physically and psychologically, tempting a person to go back to the drug.
 Typically this occurs within the first 24 to 36 hours after the last drink.

-When one quits caffeine, serotonin levels will drop, and this will have an immediate impact on the mood, and consequently, depression sets in.
-The main issue is just the lack of caffeine, and this depression is not linked to any real life happenings or conditions.
-This symptom also manifests between 24 to 36 hours after the last caffeine intake.
+When one quits this drug, serotonin levels will drop, which will have an immediate impact on the mood, and consequently, depression sets in.
+The main issue is just the lack of caffeine, and this depression is not linked to any real-life happenings or conditions.
+This symptom also manifests between 24 to 36 hours after the last coffee intake.

 Anxiety and Nervousness